EconomyLens.com

 Palestinian children getting a hot food ration from a charity kitchen at the Islamic University campus in Gaza City. ©AFP

-Paris (AFP) – Gaza is at “critical risk of famine,” with 22 percent of the population facing an imminent humanitarian “catastrophe” after more than two months of an aid blockade by Israel, a food security monitor warned Monday.
-Gaza’s entire population of around 2.4 million people is at risk of a food crisis “or worse” by September, the UN- and NGO-backed Integrated Food Security Phase Classification (IPC) said in a report.
+Paris (AFP) – Gaza is at “critical risk of famine,” with the entire population facing a food crisis after more than two months of an Israeli aid blockade, a food security monitor warned Monday.
+Twenty-two percent of Gaza’s 2.4 million people are facing a humanitarian “catastrophe,” while the entire population is at risk of a food crisis “or worse” by September, the UN- and NGO-backed Integrated Food Security Phase Classification (IPC) said in a report.
+It said there had been a “major deterioration” in the situation since its last assessment in October 2024.

 Related